The labyrinth is a maze, a symbol for the mystical journey. It’s a typology leading us to treasure or destruction.

 When Christianity took over these sacred sites, they constructed Churches on top of them.
 Thus, making the maze catacombs for the dead.
 The closer they buried you to the center, the higher your status.

-We find similar patterns in Paris at the cathedral of Reims and Amines.
-The latter was inscribed in stone inlaid with brass imaginary (2).
+We find similar patterns in Paris at Reims and Amines’ cathedral, where the stone floor has inlaid brass imaginary of a maze (2).
 Some suggest they created these tiles to substitute the pilgrimage to the holy sites.
 It was for those who could not undertake such physical hardship.
 So, they brought the labyrinth of the ancients indoors.

 The Scripture of the Western theological constructs is a multicursal labyrinthine.
 It contains many contradictions and inconsistencies.
 The theology is mitigated dualism from Assyrian and Babylonian mystery religions.
 Therefore, it requires priests and prefects who can lead the initiate through the maze.